-The City of Racine is soliciting applications for Community Development Block Grant - Public Facilities and Infrastructure Projects to provide funding for eligible capital projects that benefit low-income communities and/or low-income people through the construction and/or repair of community facilities and/or infrastructure.
+The City of Racine is soliciting applications for Community Development Block Grant - to provide funding for code enforcement and neighborhood enhancement that benefit low-income communities and/or low-income people through inspection.

-Fiscal year 2019 funds may be used over two (2) -years (January 1, 2019 - December 31, 2020).
-Requests must be \$50,000 or greater.
+Fiscal year 2021 funds may be used over two (2) -years (January 1, 2020 - December 31, 2022).
+Requests must be for the full amount of funding available.
 Projects must have all spending completed within twenty-one (21) months.
-Capital projects which are seeking multiple years of phased funding for the same project are strongly discouraged.